hackathon-2K17-CloudConquerors/docker-monitor/README.md

 3) Use docker registry (optional)
 ```
-Change BUILD_NUMBER and DOCKER_REGISTRY? in the Makefile and run make docker_push
+Change BUILD_NUMBER and DOCKER_REGISTRY? in the Makefile
+make docker_push
 ```

 ----